shuyaof/Citi-Bikes-Dashboard/README.md

 ## Results:
 - From Checked Out Time for Users, the most frequent trip duration is 5 minutes.
-- From Checked Out Times by Gender, even though the gender difference, the most frequent trip duration is 5 minutes.
+- From Checked Out Times by Gender, even though the gender difference, the most commmon trip duration is 5 minutes.
 - From Checked Out Times by Gender, males rent citi bikes 3.2 times more than females.
 - From Trips by Weekday per Hour, the most popular time to rent citi bike is around rush hour, around 8am and 5pm.
 - From Trips by Weekday per Hour By Gender, it showes very few females rent citi bikes compare to male counterpart.